 Reopening Information from the Rector

-We shall return to in person public worship on Sunday, October 4, with two masses, Low Mas at 9 A.M. and Solemn Mass (similar to the format that has been live streamed) at 11 A.M.
+We have returned to in person public worship on Sundays, with two masses: Low Mass at 9:00 A.M. and Solemn Mass (similar to the format that has been live streamed) at 11:00 A.M.
 Feast day services will resume as announced.
 As long as the infection rates in New York City stay low, we shall proceed with our plan.
 Should matters here deteriorate we are prepared to adapt and do what is necessary.
 In any case we will continue to live stream our solemn liturgies at least as long as we have social distancing and other limitations on in-person worship.
 Weekday services will also continue on Zoom.

 Please read the following explanation of our safety procedures carefully.
 We ask you to abide by these rules in order to maintain the health and safety of our whole community.
 These rules will remain in place as long as Covid-19 is a threat to public health.